 Here are the top 5 things you MUST have addressed before you start sending paid traffic to your website!

-1. Install your Facebook Pixel
+1. Install your Facebook Pixel and setup Conversion API

 Every Facebook ad account comes with one unique pixel, which is essentially a bit of tracking code that gets pasted into your website’s source code.

 That may sound tricky, but is actually pretty simple on most websites.
 (Follow this Facebook pixel set-up guide, or this one, or just Google for a video tutorial if you’re not sure how to do it!)